MaterializeInc/materialize/doc/developer/design/20231103_privatelink_status_table.md

    `last_transition_time` field on their `Available` condition.
 This seems odd so we should confirm that this field is being updated appropriately.

+3. *UPDATE 11/6: Resolved -> We will use a governor Quota for rate-limiting rather than buffering events on a timer.*

-3. Do we need to buffer events?
+   Do we need to buffer events?
 Instead we could write to storage on each event received.
 Since we don't expect to receive a high-frequency of events it's unclear if the buffering is as necessary as it is with statement logging.
    Without the buffering we are less likely to drop a new event received right